saper/isoc-wp/readme.markdown

 Thank you for using this WordPress theme - please do offer suggestions and feedback through the issue tracker.
 Thank you.

+This theme is licensed for usage under the terms of the GPL v2.0.
+See the file "license.txt" for more information.